alex/yaffi/docs/tutorial.rst

    ``(func, result, args)`` as its parameters.  ``func`` is the function object that was called, ``result`` is what will be returned if no error is raised, and ``args`` is a tuple of the arguments that the function was called with.
-   Error handlers should raise an exception if one occured, they have no return value.
+   Error handlers should raise an exception if one occurred, they have no return value.
 2. We register our error handler, using :py:meth:`Library.register_error_handler`, providing the name of the C function for which we're registering the handler.